 - Invested In Capital Assets, Net of Related Debt This category groups all capital assets, including infrastructure, into one component of net assets.
-Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted Net Assets (RNA) This category represents assets subject to external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
-Outstanding liabilities attributable to these assets reduce the balance of this category. - Unrestricted Net Assets This category represents net assets of the County not restricted for any project or other purpose.
+Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction, or improvement of these assets reduce the balance in this category. - Restricted Net Assets (RNA) This category reflects net assets that are subject to constraints either by creditors (such as debt covenants), grantors, contributors or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.
+At June 30, 2011, restricted net assets for governmental activities were \$332,555,000, of which \$309,954,000, was restricted by enabling legislation. - Unrestricted Net Assets This category represents net assets of the County not restricted for any project or other purpose.
 Outstanding liabilities attributable to these assets reduce the balance of this category.